Birmingham Perry Barr

 Birmingham Perry Barr is a constituency in the West Midlands, represented in the House of Commons of the UK Parliament by independent Ayoub Khan since July 2024.
 It had previously been held since 2001 by Khalid Mahmood of the Labour Party.

+Constituency profile

+The constituency is located in Birmingham and covers the area to the north of the city centre.
+It is predominantly urban and contains the neighbourhoods of Handsworth, Aston and Perry Barr and stretches north to include parts of Kingstanding.

+The northern parts of the constituency around Old Oscott are suburban, whilst Handsworth and Lozells are inner-city in character and have a history of civil unrest.
+The constituency is ethnically diverse; Asians make up a majority of the population (53%)—which includes a significant Sikh community (10%)—White people make up 21% of the population and Black people are 17%.
+The White population reaches up to 80% in the northern areas of the constituency.

+Residents of the constituency have high levels of deprivation and low levels of income, education and professional employment compared to national averages.
+The vote was split at the most recent city council election in 2026: 3 councillors were elected from each of the Labour Party, Liberal Democrats and Independent, and one councillor was elected from the Green Party.
+Most voters (55%) supported remaining in the European Union in the 2016 referendum, higher than the national figure of 48%.

 Boundaries

 The constituency covers a broad area of north-west Birmingham.

 1950–1974: The County Borough of Birmingham wards of Kingstanding and Perry Barr.

 1974–1983: The County Borough of Birmingham wards of Kingstanding, Oscott, and Perry Barr.

 1983–1997: The City of Birmingham wards of Handsworth, Kingstanding, Oscott, and Perry Barr.

 1997–2010: The City of Birmingham wards of Handsworth, Oscott, Perry Barr, and Sandwell.

 2010–2018: The City of Birmingham wards of Handsworth Wood, Lozells and East Handsworth, Oscott, and Perry Barr.

 2018–2024: Following a local government boundary review, which did not affect the parliamentary boundaries, the contents of the constituency were as follows with effect from May 2018: